 It should also be noted that Litecoin was founded by Charlie Lee, a computer scientist who previously worked for Google.

-More recently, the MimbleWimble upgrade to Litecoin completed in 2021 has added a vast number of improvements to Litecoin, including scaling and privacy.
+In 2021 the MimbleWimble upgrade to Litecoin has added a vast number of improvements to Litecoin, including scaling and privacy.

 Litecoin is of course not without fault and there are plenty of issues that need to be addressed.

 Firstly, it is one of the most used cryptos for illegal purposes according to several studies.
 Apparently, 30% of illegal vendors accept Litecoin, and this has marred its image considerably.

 Of course, while many of us know that physical cash is used far more than crypto to launder money and illegal businesses, Litecoin will have a harder time than most cryptos to convince people that it’s of the good guys.

 To make things worse, Litecoin struggles to keep people interested anymore.
 The growing number of alternatives has pushed Litecoin to the back of the crowd.

 Even Charlie Lee seems to be losing faith, selling all of his Litecoin back in 2017.

 If you think Litecoin’s ‘improvements’ add some real value to the coin, it may be a great coin to invest in.
 2021 could be a very good year for Litecoin, according to Digitalcoin!
 They predict that LTC could reach $156 in 2022 and by 2028, we could see it reach as high as $375!